Images

 Packaging

-at the front was so tight with the need to accommodate the front wing,
+at the front was so tight, given the need to accommodate the front wing,

 as well as the crash structure, that the brake and clutch fluid